Blur or pixelate icon

 What this tool does

 Blur or Pixelate Image applies a full-frame visual obscuring effect to any image you upload.
 Blur mode uses a Gaussian-style softening that gradually removes fine detail while keeping smooth color transitions, making the result look naturally out of focus.
 Pixelate mode replaces small regions with uniform color blocks, creating the familiar mosaic effect commonly seen in news broadcasts and privacy-redacted documents.
-Both effects run entirely in the browser canvas, so the original file stays on your device throughout the process.
+Both effects run entirely in the browser canvas, so the original file stays in your browser throughout the process.

 This tool is built for anyone who needs to hide sensitive information in screenshots, create teaser previews for unreleased content, prepare moderation-safe exports for social media, or obscure personal details before sharing images with colleagues or clients.
 Designers use it for concept mockups, support teams use it for documentation screenshots, and content creators use it to build curiosity around upcoming announcements without revealing the full image.